virteal/side/README.md

 The signature of `f` is `f( side_action, ctx, p1, p2, ... )`. `side_action` is the
 newly created side action. ctx is the value provided when the side action was started or an empty `{}` object.
-The other parameters are the one provide to `side.start()`.
+The other parameters are the ones provided to `side.start()`.

 `side.start()` returns a new Side action object.
 With the exception of the